DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-One last check is done by looking at the OSPFv3 neighbor list.
+Finally, check the OSPFv3 neighbor list.

 sh ospfv3 neighbor